dhense177/Modeling_Lung_Cancer_Risk/README.md

 ### Figure 4: Heatmap showing correlations among features and target

-There does not seem to be any collinearity between features that we should worry about.
-One interesting finding, though, is that there is a negative correlation between Median Air Quality index values and cancer incidence in these counties.
-Daily smoking is clearly the strongest predictor of lung cancer while log radon levels and Days of high PM2.5 seem to be adding some information as well.
+There does not seem to be any serious collinearity between features that we should worry about.
+The correlations between smoking and radon (0.27) and Median AQI and smoking (-0.23) are the largest in absolute terms among the set of variables.

+One interesting finding is that there appears to be a negative correlation between Median Air Quality Index values and lung cancer incidence in these counties.
+This certainly warrants further investigation.

+Daily smoking is the most correlated feature with lung cancer incidence while log mean radon levels and days of high PM2.5 seem to be adding some information as well.

 ### 4. Residuals are Independent and Normally Distributed